 Consultations on foreign legislation

-Consultations on controlled foreign companies (CIC)Main » Offshore and foreign companies » Consultations on controlled foreign companies (CIC)
+Consultations on controlled foreign companies (CFC)Main » Offshore and foreign companies » Consultations on controlled foreign companies (CFC)

 From January 1, 2021, the rules of CFC- controlled foreign companies entered into force by Law No. 466-IX "On Amendments to the Tax Code of Ukraine regarding the improvement of tax administration, elimination of technical and logical inconsistencies in tax legislation".